goossens/ObjectTalk/README.md

 a scripting language I wrote decades ago, modernizing it and learning things along the way.
 Once the language was stable, it needed a few use cases and I dusted off some 2D/3D graphic projects that I had laying around.
-This then led to including graphics engine, an Entity Component System (ECS), Node Based programming and a custom Integrated Development Environment (IDE).
+This then led to including a graphics engine, an Entity Component System (ECS), Node Based programming and a custom Integrated Development Environment (IDE).

 So today, this project contains a lot of code, compiles into a single executable with no runtime dependancies and is functional on MacOS, Linux